 The U.S. Department of Justice administers two statistical programs to measure the magnitude, nature, and impact of crime in the nation: the FBI’s National Incident-Based Reporting System (NIBRS) and the Bureau of Justice Statistics’ (BJS) National Crime Victimization Survey (NCVS).
 These data collections together provide a comprehensive understanding of crime in the United States.
-This webinar will provide an overview of what information is collected and how it is obtained for each data collection, including the similarities and differences between the NCVS and NIBRS.
-In addition, presenters will facilitate an interactive session to allow registrants to apply their knowledge about these two important collections.
-The webinar will close with a Q&A session.
+This webinar provided an overview of what information is collected and how it is obtained for each data collection, including the similarities and differences between the NCVS and NIBRS.
+In addition, presenters facilitated an interactive session to allow registrants to apply their knowledge about these two important collections.
+The webinar closed with a Q&A session.

 The View from Law Enforcement Data: A Primer on the National Incident-Based Reporting System